UMAprotocol/oo-dispute-cli/README.md

 - `-t` or `--sort-remaining-time`: Specify if disputes should be sorted by remaining time to dispute (ascending) (default is false).
 - `-b` or `--sort-bond-size`: Specify if disputes should be sorted by bond size (descending) (default is false).
 - `-r` or `--sort-random`: Specify if disputes should be sorted randomly (default is false).
 - `-p` or `--only-polymarket`: Specify if only Polymarket proposals should be considered (default is false).
+It will only dispute proposals requested from the addresses in `POLYMARKET_REQUESTER_ADDRESSES` in `constants.ts`.

 > **Note:** Only one sort option can be applied.
 If no sort options are selected, the disputes will be sorted by age, from oldest to newest.